 - Obstruction of a highway or passageway can be expunged from your criminal record

 - A DWI conviction stays in your DPS record and obstruction of highway or passageway does not

 - Obstruction of highway or passageway is eligible for deferred adjudication

 - There is no license suspension for obstruction of highway or passageway

-- An obstruction of highway or passageway is viewed as a traffic offense rather than an intoxicated-related crime by the general public
+- Obstruction of a highway or passageway is viewed as a traffic offense rather than an intoxicated-related crime by the general public

 Many DWI cases are also reduced to reckless driving charges, which again afford an alleged offender several benefits not possible with a DWI conviction.